curiousest/curiousest.github.io/_drafts/tabum/automate_me/rokos-basilisk-farm.md

 ***second ending - it's actually a simulation of humankind underneath it all, and reader thought this was ok because it was "evil"***

+Make it unclear whether the rokos basilisk is the farmer or the farmed or both.

 ---

 ## Trustless system logs